riceissa/issarice.com/wiki/product-reviews.md

 it; mine came without a camera, which is finally turning out to be a big problem in the COVID era.

+# Sennheiser MB 660 headphones

+I got these as a gift and started using them because my old Sony headphones were falling apart (the cover on the right earmuff had torn at the seams so that the yellow sponge underneath was showing).
+I therefore did not do any research prior to getting these, and can't say whether the quality is worth the price since I did not pay for this product.

+I am satisfied with this product.
+Compared to my old headphones, my entire ear fits under the earmuff (rather than pressing against my ear) so my ears don't get sore from wearing them for long periods of time.
+I still prefer listening to things with speakers, but it's often not possible to that (e.g. during video calls or in noisy environments).

+I've never used the active noise canceling or bluetooth features of these headphones, so I can't comment on how well these work.

 # Crucial 16GB Kit (8GBx2) DDR3/DDR3L 1600 MT/S (PC3-12800) Unbuffered SODIMM 204-Pin Memory - CT2KIT102464BF160B

 Purchased via Amazon in January 2020: <https://www.amazon.com/gp/product/B007B5S52C/>